While it can be useful to negotiate and compromise a little, do not give in to pressure.

 Be there for them

-Teenagers are under a lot of pressure and can feel vulnerable.
-They need the security of knowing that you are on their side and want to keep them safe.
+Teenagers need to know that you are on their side and want to keep them safe.

 Talk to their friends' parents